runfothemountains/Harvest-Q/README.md

 # Harvest-Q
 ## Description
 Harvest Q is a farm-to-table marketplace platform.

+🌱 Harvest Q Demo

+Quick Note for Judges:
+We’ve included an interactive demo (/demo/harvestq_demo.html) to showcase how Harvest Q works.
+Please scroll down to the “🚀 Interactive Demo” section for details and link.

 ## Documentation & Testing
 Supporting evidence, screenshots, and test cases are stored in the [/docs](/docs) folder:
 - **HarvestQ_Input_Output.PNG** – Watsonx model input/output examples